klarrieu/RiverREM/README.md

 ## References

+This is the OpenTopography fork of https://github.com/klarrieu/RiverREM by Kenneth Larrieu.
 This package was made possible and inspired by the following:

 - The [beautiful REMs](https://www.dnr.wa.gov/publications/ger_presentations_dmt_2016_coe.pdf) popularized by [Daniel Coe](https://dancoecarto.com/creating-rems-in-qgis-the-idw-method)
 - [DahnJ](https://github.com/DahnJ)'s implementation of [REMs using xarray](https://github.com/DahnJ/REM-xarray)